-PART III - CAPITAL ASSETS GAINS AND LOSSES REALIZED UNDER SPECIAL LEGISLATION operates with a decree granted under any special act, or that operates and benefits from any special act in which a special tax rate is provided in lieu of the tax imposed by the Code.
+PART III - CAPITAL ASSETS GAINS AND LOSSES REALIZED UNDER SPECIAL LEGISLATION benefit and include the number of the decree that grants you the special treatment, if applicable.

+You must inform in this part only capital gains and losses derived from the sale of shares or other property from a business that operates with a decree granted under any special act, or that operates and benefits from any special act in which a special tax rate is provided in lieu of the tax imposed by the Code.